manjunathc/udacity-driveless-car-program/p3-CarND-Behavioral-Cloning/writeup_template.md

 I started with fit_generator.
 It was too slow and took hours to train.
 Rather I used the tradditional approach to store the data in memory which was much faster and more easy to test.

 My first step was to use a convolution neural network model similar to the Nivida.
 I chose the model based as a starting point.
 However, the model is comlicated and I had to reduce the complexity.
+I removed the additional layers, Max Pooling and Dropouts.
+Even without Max Pooling and Dropouts the network errors were reducing both for training set and Validation set

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with